RoboLoCo-5338/ScoutingApp2022/README.md

 ![Alt text](assets/python_download_btn_img.png?raw=true "Download Python button")

 Click the big yellow button that says `Download Python 3.X.X`.
-Once downloaded, wait for instructions.
-If you already know how to install Python, continue as usual, but **make sure to click the checkbox to add Python to the PATH**.
+Once downloaded, click to open the file and continue the installation with all of the default and recommended settings, **but make sure to click the checkbox to add Python to the PATH**.

 ![Alt text](assets/python_path_img.png?raw=true "Add to PATH button")